 The real-world examples illuminate that election administration policies often have small effects because they only target small shares of the population, have only a small effect on turnout, and/or affect groups that are relatively balanced in their partisanship.
 In general, our approach can be used to calculate the partisan implications for any policy and calculate bounds on the effect of policies under different assumptions about the size of the targeted group, the effect on turnout, and the partisan composition of different groups.
 We use this approach in Figure 2 to examine what sort of change in turnout and partisanship would be necessary to increase the Republican vote share by one-percentage point.
-We use one percentage point as a representation of a "big effect" that could swing a close election.
+We use one percentage point as a representation of a "big effect" that could swing a close election.7 advantage for either party.
+The 95% confidence interval of votes for either party, in terms of Republican votes, is [-684, 330].
+The 95% confidence ranges from increasing Democratic votes by 684 to increasing Republican votes by 330.
+Of course, this calculation ignores other types of uncertainty, such as uncertainty in the estimate of race from names.
+Further, the conditions in any election could change substantially so it is difficult to forecast values from one election to the next.

-Figure 2: Size of Turnout Effect to Increase Republican Vote Share By One Percentage Point and non-targeted groups when the policy is OFF.
+In each facet of Figure 2, we suppose that voter turnout is 50% among targeted and non-targeted groups when the policy is OFF.
 Further, we suppose that the non-targeted group's turnout rate is unaffected by the law and that the voters from the non-targeted group are evenly split between Republicans and Democrats.
 Across the facets we vary the size of the targeted group as a share of the citizen voting age population.
 Across the facets we will suppose that when the policy has a turnout effect it does not systematically affect Democrats or Republican in the targeted group, nor does the policy have a persuasive effect.
 This means that for this example, we will suppose that GOP(T,1) = GOP(T,0).